Effective Natural Remedies for Sepsis (Blood Poisoning)

 Garlic

-Garlic is another effective treatment support for sepsis.
+Garlic is another helpful treatment support for sepsis.
 This herb contains a compound known as allicin, which helps reduce inflammation throughout the body.
 It also helps fight infection and boost your immune system.
 To employ this remedy, peel a clove of garlic, chop it up, and mix it with a tablespoon of honey.
-Eat this mixture each morning to improve your body’s ability to fight infection and treat your sepsis.
+Eat this mixture each morning to improve your body’s ability to fight infection and treat sepsis.

 Honey